 Get Involved in the Local Community

-Coming back to the US and Brandeis after a year or semester abroad can bring about many feelings for students, both positive and negative.
-If you are feeling a bit down, one of the best ways to beat the re-entry blues is to become involved with the international community here at Brandeis.
-You can participate in the Intercultural Center, become a buddy for the International Students and Scholars office, and volunteer to speak with students who are just beginning the process of studying abroad.
-Past returnees have suggested several ways to keep the experience alive.
+Coming back to the U.S. and Brandeis after a year or semester abroad can bring about many feelings for students, both positive and negative.
+If you are feeling a bit down, or just want to stay connected with global initiatives, one of the best ways to re-engage is to become involved with the international community here at Brandeis.
+You can participate in the Intercultural Center, attend Language Conversation Tables and events, become a buddy for the International Students and Scholars office and/or volunteer to speak with students who are just beginning the process of studying abroad.

 Studying abroad is a great starting point for many students to apply for competitive academic fellowships.
 Many of these are international opportunities and can be a great way to continue to explore a research area or learn more about other cultures.
 Please visit the Academic Fellowships webpage for information on these fellowships and how to apply.